The New Argosy

 Frank Munsey is known as the inventor of the “pulp magazine.”
 He used the most advanced printing technologies of his time to produce a low-cost short story magazine on uncut “pulp” paper.
 He followed this up by building an empire on various affordable magazines, and others soon borrowed his technique.
 A revolution in short fiction began.

 In the 1970s, advances in television dealt a near-death blow to the short fiction industry.
 Both the UK and US Argosy ceased publication in that decade, and a number of fantasy, science fiction and horror journals died with them.
 Only a few journals managed to hobble on with diminished markets, and even today short story writers find themselves with few options.

 Short stories are a wonderful, meaningful art form.
 In taking up the Argosy banner, we aim to continue Frank Munsey’s industrial heritage, using today’s most advanced publishing technologies to pioneer a revival of the pulp short story.
-We can’t claim to have invented the e-book as Frank Munsey invented the low-cost pulp magazine, but we can follow his example and use e-book technology to distribute our short story collections.
+We can’t claim to have invented the e-book or on-demand printing as Frank Munsey invented the low-cost pulp magazine, but we can follow his example and use e-book and print-on-demand technology to distribute our short story collections at a good price.
 But where Frank Munsey had to limit himself to selling only the magazine that was being printed that week, e-publishing allows us to keep each volume available for sale indefinitely.
 E-books also allow for quicker editing and typesetting, and modern technology allows us to accept submissions from authors all around the world and distribute to readers everywhere.
 We may be repeating history, but let us not limit ourselves to mere imitation.
 Let us be pioneers.